Scandltd/storm-petrel/generator/README.md

 HTML, JSON, binary or whatever expected snapshots can be hardcoded in tests code.
 See couple examples in [SnapshotTest](Test.Integration.XUnit/SnapshotTest.cs).

 #### Expected expression decorators
-Refer to the classes in the `Scand.StormPetrel.Generator.Utils` namespace and their usage in the files of the [Test.Integration.Generator.Utils.XUnit](Test.Integration.Generator.Utils.XUnit/Test.Integration.Generator.Utils.XUnit.csproj) project to decorate expressions with
+Refer to the classes in the `Scand.StormPetrel.Generator.Utils` namespace and their usage in the files of the [Test.Integration.Generator.Utils.XUnit](Test.Integration.Generator.Utils.XUnit/Test.Integration.Generator.Utils.XUnit.csproj) project to decorate the expressions.

-* Collection initializer;
+##### Collection initializer
+Replaces C# syntax nodes (e.g., array creation) with collection expressions.

-* Implicit object creation;
+##### Implicit object creation
+Replaces C# constructor calls with implicit object creation syntax.

-* Removal of property or field assignments.
+##### Removal of property or field assignments
+Removes property of field assignments according to the configuration.

+##### Verbatim strings or custom literal values
+Replaces regular strings with verbatim strings, regular literal values with custom literal values (e.g., regular numbers with hex numbers) according to the configuration.

 #### Expected expression is inlined within an assertion